rust-lang/reference/src/attributes/diagnostics.md

 * `#[allow(C)]` overrides the check for `C` so that violations will go unreported.
 * `#[expect(C)]` indicates that lint `C` is expected to be emitted.
-The attribute will suppres the emission of `C` or issue a warning, if the expectation is unfillfilled.
+The attribute will suppress the emission of `C` or issue a warning, if the expectation is unfulfilled.
 * `#[warn(C)]` warns about violations of `C` but continues compilation.
 * `#[deny(C)]` signals an error after encountering a violation of `C`,
 * `#[forbid(C)]` is the same as `deny(C)`, but also forbids changing the lint